genular/pandora/README.md

 ```

 ### Advanced
-To install and configure `SIMON` from source you will need knowledge of Linux, how to set up databases (MySQL) and web server (Apache, nginx) together with R and PHP setup and configuration.
+To install and configure `SIMON` from source you will need knowledge of [Linux](https://en.wikipedia.org/wiki/Linux), how to set up databases ([MySQL](https://mariadb.org/)) and web server ([Apache](https://www.apache.org/), [nginx](https://nginx.org/en/)) together with [R](https://www.r-project.org/) and [PHP](https://www.php.net/) setup and configuration.
 > Installation instructions are located in [this file](https://github.com/genular/simon-frontend/blob/master/INSTALL.md).
-> You can find semi-automated bash installation script [here](https://github.com/genular/simon-backend/blob/master/documentation/installation/install_dependencies.sh), that can also help you to get started.
+> You can find semi-automated bash installation script [here](https://github.com/genular/simon-backend/blob/master/documentation/installation/install_dependencies.sh), that can also help you to get started and guide you through installation process.

-If you believe you don't have necessarily skills to do so, you could always ask a friend to help you or check out our [demo](https://dashboard.genular.org)
+If you believe you don't have necessarily skills to install `SIMON`, you could always ask a friend to help you or check out our [demo](https://dashboard.genular.org)

 ## Community